July 2025

 A challenging school year can be hard for kids to know how to overcome.
 Talking with your child can help both of you to come up with a plan for moving forward.

 Ready to start talking to your child about a tough school year?
-Download these conversation starters to help you know what to ask and how.
+Download these conversation starters to help you know what to ask and how to do it.

 References